-The Company controls the Reefton Gold District as the dominant landholder in the Reefton Goldfield on New Zealand's South Island.
+The Company is the dominant landholder in the Reefton Goldfield on New Zealand's South Island.
 Rua Gold has approximately 120,000 hectares of tenements in a district that historically produced over 2 million ounces of gold grading between 9 and 50 grams per tonne.

 Significant deposits are clustered along a mainly north-trending shear and fault zones that cut across the areas of most intense folding.
 Quartz veins are generally discordant to bedding and strike parallel to axial surfaces of regional-scale north-plunging folds.
-Over 900,000 ounces of gold have been produced from the Company's ground at an average head grade of ~25g/t gold1.